zhangheng-1/RDON/README.md

 ## Getting Started

+### 1. Data Preparation
 The training and testing datasets, along with the pre-trained model parameters used in our paper, are publicly available on Zenodo.
 You can download them from the following link:

 > **[Download Data & Models (Zenodo)](https://zenodo.org/records/17073125)**

 Please unzip the downloaded files into the `./data` and `./model` directory (or specify your path).

+### 2. Model Training
+We provide the training script and configuration file to reproduce our results or train on new data:

+* **Configuration (`train_32_32.yml`)**: This file contains all the hyperparameters (e.g., learning rate, batch size, epochs) and file paths.
+You can modify this file to customize the training setup.
+* **Training Script (`train.ipynb`)**: Open and run this Jupyter Notebook.
+It loads the configuration from the YAML file and executes the training pipeline.